castral02/competition_assay/README.md

 We implemented the [AlphaPulldown Workflow](https://academic.oup.com/bioinformatics/article/39/1/btac749/6839971), and integrated the calculation of LIA and LIS scores, as described in the *Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer* paper ([Kim et al., 2024](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1)).

 We executed the AlphaPulldown v0.30.7 workflow on the NIH HPC Biowulf Cluster.
-MSAs were generated via ColabFold v1.5.5.
+Multiple sequence alignments were generated via ColabFold v1.5.5.

 To view folder structure examples, [click here](alphapulldown_materials/FOXK2_ex).